Davilarek/Tekstowo-Unofficial-API/docs/API.md

 **Kind**: global class
 <a name="new_TekstowoAPIArtistProfile_new"></a>

-### new TekstowoAPIArtistProfile(displayName, artistDescription, images, discography, comments, internalId)
+### new TekstowoAPIArtistProfile(displayName, artistDescription, images, discography, commentCount, internalId)

 | Param | Type |
 | --- | --- |